lcomino64/Thesis/Thesis_Vault/Report Planning 2.md

 Challenges:
 - Storage may be a concern for the files of many clients.
 We may need to just throw out the result of an encryption/decryption, if the file already exists.
 That way all client threads on the same pod, can reference the same file.

+# Demo Sections of priority:
+## Introduction
+## RISC-V Overview
+## AES sections
+Be able to explain how AES encryption works.
+"Where" do the AES instructions exist on the board?
+Get an RTL schematic of the added instructions

+## LiteX and Vexriscv sections
+Find example of SpinalHDL vs Verilog vs VHDL
+## Results
+Do a graphical plot of all the final metrics for the tests
+## Utilisation and Timing
+Utilisation and timing for each FPGA processor
+Briefly mention timing constraints, whether or not they were met, failing endpoints etc.
+## Power Analysis
+What it says in Vivado vs. Real-life on multimeter
+## Ethernet Sections
+Entire ethernet throughput overview diagram displaying bottlenecks.
+This diagram will show the complete process for receiving/sending on the FPGA end.
+TCP Vs. UDP - i.e. why didn't I use UDP?
+## Stack overview